thereisnotime/xxToolbelt/README.md

 ## Change scripts folder
 1. Edit **XXTOOLBELT_SCRIPTS_FOLDER** in your RC file.

+## Private scripts
+If you have any sensitive information in your scripts and use git, you can add **".private"** before the script extension to ignore it for the git repository.
+Example **xxmyscript.sh -> xxmyscript.private.sh**.
+This will not affect the command, you will still call it with xxmyscript.
 ## Change script scanning depth
 1. By default it is 2 levels.
 You can edit XXTOOLBELT_SCANNING_DEPTH in your RC file.